a11yproject/a11yproject.com/src/posts/2021-09-08-making-links-accessible.md

 - Links are best not repeated to avoid disorientation of users with cognitive disability.
 - The `aria-label` attribute should be used when necessary.
 - use `skip` link to skip over a long list of links.
-- Careless use of ambiguous link such as `click here`, `link` should be avoided.
+- Ambiguous link such as `click here`, `link` should be put at the end of the sentence that describes its destination.
+- Link text should be short and concise.
 - The `href` attribute should not be empty.
-- Link text should be short and concise.